-This inside bar tutorial covers a classic and often misunderstood trading setup.
+This inside bar tutorial covers a classic and often misunderstood trading setup – the inside bar.
 An inside bar/inside candle/inside day (hereafter referred to as inside bar) can be a trend continuation or reversal formation and is defined by a bar that forms completely within the price range of the preceding bar.

-Inside bars show the associated trading range is consolidating tighter, as time progresses, and likewise point to an equilibrium between buyers and sellers for a given period of time.
+Inside bars show that the associated trading range is consolidating and winding ever tighter, as time progresses, and likewise point to an equilibrium between the buyers and sellers for a given period of time.
 They are sometimes found in areas where trend lines or moving averages converge.

 Paul Tudor Jones once said that when you see a range expansion, the market is sending a very loud, clear signal that it is getting ready to move in the direction of that expansion.
 Inside bar breakouts are an example of a range expansion scenario.

-My preference with regards to inside bar trading strategies is to see these bars in clear trending markets (less noise) and placed at areas where the order flow “could” be in place – we never know for sure but we can work on probabilities.
+My preference with regards to inside bar trading strategies is to see these bars in clear trending markets (with less associated noise) and placed at areas where the order flow “could” be in place – we never know for sure but we can work on probabilities.